ashokurlana/PMIndiaSum/baselines/README.md

 ## Train

-For a given language pair (e.g hi-hi, en-te), `train_indicbart.sh` and `train_mbart.sh` are useful to perform mono-, cross-lingual finetuning with IndicBART and mBART respectively.
+For a given language pair ${lang_pair} (e.g `hi-hi`, `en-te`, or `all`, see `../data/` for download and preparation details), `train_indicbart.sh` and `train_mbart.sh` are useful to perform monolingual, cross-lingual, or multilingual finetuning with IndicBART and mBART respectively.
 The finetuned model will be saved in the specified output directory.
-You can get the `train.csv` and `valid.csv` using the [prepare_data.py](https://github.com/ashokurlana/PMIndiaSum/blob/main/data/prepare_data.py) script.
-To perform multilingual fine-tuning, you can combine all the available language pairs data and perform the finetuning.

 #### IndicBART
 ```
-sh train_indicbart.sh lang_pair
+sh train_indicbart.sh ${lang_pair}
 ```

 #### mBART

 ```
-sh train_mbart.sh lang_pair
+sh train_mbart.sh ${lang_pair}
 ```

 ## Test

 For a given language pair, `test.sh` file obtains the predictions of the model and corresponding ROUGE scores.
-We utilized the multi-lingual score mentioned in the [XL-Sum git repo](https://github.com/csebuetnlp/xl-sum/tree/master/multilingual_rouge_scoring).
+We utilized the multilingual ROUGE implemented in [XL-Sum](https://github.com/csebuetnlp/xl-sum/tree/master/multilingual_rouge_scoring).

 ```
-# MODEL_PATH can be finetuned model path of "mbart" or "indicbart".
+# MODEL_PATH is the fine-tuned model type: either "mbart" or "indicbart".
 # TEST_DATA is the path to the test data file.
-Which can be obtained using the prepare_data.py
+Refer to ../data/ for more details
 # OUTPUT_DIR is the directory where the files will be written to.

 python3 tester.py \